sunnywong314/sunnywong314.github.io/_pages/SNIa.md

 ## Type Ia Supernovae

 Type Ia supernovae are some of the most energetic explosions in the Universe.
 We believe that type Ia supernovae come from thermonuclear explosions of carbon-oxygen white dwarfs, aided by mass transfer from a binary companion (though binary interaction itself is also debated).
-Nevertheless, it has long been debated how the thermonuclear explosion happens, and what the nature of the binary compaion is.
+Nevertheless, it has long been debated how the thermonuclear explosion happens, and what the nature of the binary companion is.

+## Helium Star Companions / Chandrasekhar Mass Scenario

+In the Chandrasekhar mass scenario, a white dwarf accretes material from a non-degenerate companion star and explodes via core carbon ignition when it reaches the Chandrasekhar mass.